falafelrapper/react-portfolio/README.md

 ## The Completed Challenge

-After completing the challenge, we should now have a functioning back end server with functionality to GET, POST, PUT, and DELETE items in our MongoDB database.
+After completing the challenge, we should now have a functioning portfolio page that you can view and get in contact with me now.
 You can view an instructional demo to this backend [here](https://drive.google.com/file/d/1lCtxvnph5ue5My68xT8hyNktDCNrFOJe/view?usp=sharing)!

 ## Credits
 This refactor was completed by Zachary Roy